adrn/AST542/README.md

 ## Dependencies

-I recommend using [anaconda](https://anaconda.org/) as your Python distribution and package manager.
-(If you don't already use it, you can download it and install a new version of Python pretty harmlessly.
-It will install everything to a new directory so it won't mess with your existing installation).
+We're going to use [anaconda](https://anaconda.org/) as our Python distribution and package manager.
+If you don't already use it, you can download it and install a new version of Python pretty harmlessly.
+It will install everything to a new directory so it won't mess with your existing installation.
 One of the great advantages of Anaconda is the ability to create [conda environments](https://conda.io/docs/using/envs.html) that let you maintain different, independent Python installations (e.g., you can have Python 2 and 3 installed in parallel) and easily switch between them.
 I recommend creating a new environment for this material with all of the packages